neo4j-partners/hands-on-lab-neo4j-and-azure/GUIDE_DEV_CONTAINERS.md

 6. Once the build completes, continue with the [Setup Steps](#setup-steps) above

 For more details, see the [VS Code Dev Containers documentation](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume).

+---

+## Cleaning Up Codespaces

+If you need to start fresh or are running out of resources, you can delete any running Codespaces at [github.com/codespaces](https://github.com/codespaces).